 “If your business depends on you, you don’t own a business, you own a job.”

-Even so, his ideas are timeless and need to be re-read to be reminded of what marketing is all about.
 Great marketers don’t use consumers to solve their company’s problem; they use marketing to solve other people’s problems.
 They don’t just make noise with a bunch of spam emails or unwanted ads; they make the world better.

 If you have young kids, read this book.
 You will thank me next time your little one decides to eat something resembling poop.
 The book recommends letting them enjoy it (wink wink).

-Turns out I was following a similar idea without even knowing that this book existed.
+It turns out I was following a similar idea without even knowing that this book existed.